xiaofen9/xiaofen9.github.io/_pages/about.md

 * Apr 23, 2022.
 One paper accepted to ACM CCS 2022.

 * Feb 10, 2022.
 Google open sourced my intern project to help community fight log4j-like vulnerabilities!

-* Jul 15, 2021.
-Gave two talks about automatic web vulnerability detection at Google.

-* Dec 10, 2020.
-One paper accepted to USENIX Security 2021.

-* Nov 15, 2020.
-Our work was nominated as "Most Innovative Research" at Pwnie Award.

-* May 8, 2020.
-One paper accepted to Black Hat USA 2020.

 [Full list](/news)